mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /environment.md

 I have made our course readings available in a Zotero [group library](https://www.zotero.org/groups/dh102-f16).
 Let me know if you want to join and add resources.

 ## Homebrew
 [Homebrew](http://brew.sh/) makes it easy to install various packages on a Mac.
+[Scoop](http://scoop.sh/) is a similar options for Windows.

 ## Text editors